An open economy that welcomes UK business

 Public-private partnerships (PPPs)

 70% of Peru’s healthcare system is public, with a recent emphasis on PPPs to finance public infrastructure.
-Some key projects in the pipeline are the National Institute for Children and Adolescents (worth £130 million) and high complexity hospitals in Piura (£106 million) and Chimbote (£84 million).
+Important projects in the pipeline are the National Institute for Children and Adolescents (worth £130 million) and high complexity hospitals in Piura (£106 million) and Chimbote (£84 million).

-The UK healthcare, life sciences sectors and healthcare system are highly respected in Peru for innovation and quality, and the universal coverage of the NHS.
-The UK is well placed to support Peruvian health sector initiatives and reforms as the country makes an investment of £14.4 billion to help close the health infrastructure gap.
-Growth areas include expansion of telemedicine and mobile hospitals for remote populations, quality elderly care and digitisation of medical records.
+The UK healthcare system and life sciences sectors are highly respected in Peru for innovation and quality, and the universal coverage of the NHS.
+Digital health is one of the sectors with the highest growth projection in Peru, having more than 220 digital health companies promoted in the market.
+The UK is well placed to support Peruvian health sector initiatives and reforms as the country invests £14.4 billion to help close the health infrastructure gap.
+Other growth areas include expansion of telemedicine and mobile hospitals, quality elderly care and digitisation of medical records.

 Growing and reforming sector